-- Smart proxies, which are application-provided stub implementations that transparently override the default stubs created by an ORB to customize client behavior on a per-interface basis - Interceptors, which are objects that an ORB invokes in the path of an operation invocation to transparently monitor or modify the behavior of the invocation.
+• Smart proxies, which are application-provided stub implementations that transparently override the default stubs created by an ORB to customize client behavior on a per-interface basis.

+• Interceptors, which are objects that an ORB invokes in the path of an operation invocation to monitor or modify the behavior of the invocation transparently.

 These two meta-programming mechanisms can be used to configure new or enhanced functionality into CORBA applications with minimal impact on existing software.
-The material presented in this paper is based on our experience implementing and using smart proxies and interceptors in TAO [4], which is a open-source, CORBA-complaint ORB designed to support applications with demanding quality-of-service (QoS) requirements.

-Paper organization: The remainder of this paper is structured as follows: Section 2 presents an overview of two meta-programming mechanisms-smart proxies and interceptors; Section 3 presents several programming examples illustrating the use of smart proxies and interceptors; Section 4 describe the patterns that (1) guide the architecture of TAO's smart proxy and interceptor mechanisms and (2) resolve key design challenges; Section 5 illustrates the performance characteristics of TAO's smart proxy and interceptor mechanisms; Section 6 compares our work with related research; and Section 7 presents concluding remarks.
+The material presented in this paper is based on our experience implementing and using smart proxies and interceptors in TAO [3], which is a open-source, CORBA-complaint ORB designed to support applications with demanding quality-of-service (QoS) requirements.
+Paper organization: The remainder of this paper is structured as follows: Section 2 presents an overview of the smart proxy and interceptor meta-programming mechanisms; Section 3 illustrates how to use smart proxies and interceptors; Section 4 describe the patterns that guided the development of TAO's smart proxy and interceptor mechanisms and resolved key design challenges; Section 5 illustrates the performance characteristics of TAO's smart proxy and interceptor mechanisms; Section 6 compares our work with related research; and Section 7 presents concluding remarks.